If you’re a new author and have just set up a blog you’ll need to know how to use keywords for book marketing. Yes your book? Well, pay attention!

 - Use keyword research tools: Now that you have a list of possible keywords, you want to narrow it down to the ones most relevant to the purpose of your site and what your ideal customer will be searching for.
 This is where keyword research tools such as Google Keyword Planner comes in.

 - With this tool, you can find out the monthly search volumes for keywords.
-Their levels of difficulty in ranking, and whether your competition uses them.
+Their levels of difficulty in the ranking, and whether your competition uses them.
 What you want to achieve with your research tool is to find keywords that strike the right balance.
 This will be between search volume and relevance to your business, customers, and competitors.
-Although this is also a tedious process but getting it right will pay off in increased web traffic.
+Although this is also a tedious process getting it right will pay off in increased web traffic.

-Learning How to use keywords for book marketing, blog or ecommerce site
+Learning How to use keywords for book marketing, blog or eCommerce site

 Now that you have an idea of the keywords you want to use for your site, the next question is where (and how often) you should use them.
 This is a broad SEO topic but there are basic rules you can follow to get on the right path.
 These include: